 Alternatively, you can use small light wood-color pegs for attaching to a string.
 This way, you can create chains of designs as well.

 There are a number of other tools that you can utilize in the creative process if you would like.
 You can create some beautiful Christmas embroidery stitches by using an embroidery machine.
 This way you are not limited to simple designs, and you can create some amazing pictures to complement the cut-out designs.
 I’d recommend you check out several Pinterest boards to get lots of ornament design ideas.

 As you can tell, there are tonnes of Christmas designs or shapes that you can make here.
-You can make more intricate designs such as white snowman with red buttons, or you can stick to the easier shapes like the hearts or Christmas trees.
+You can make more intricate designs such as a white snowman with red buttons, or you can stick to the easier shapes like hearts or Christmas trees.
 The choice is yours here.
 After making these Christmas ornaments you will never throw away your felt off-cuts again.